mallocfeng/SummarizerX/README.md

 - Select text or let it auto-extract the main content
 - Choose summarize or translate options
 - Customize prompts and modes in settings
+- Use the new **right-click menu** to translate selected text instantly

 ### ⚙️ Settings Reference